Expedition hauls tons of plastic out of remote Hawaii atolls

 With virtually no predators, the islands are a haven for many species of seabirds, and Midway Atoll is home to the largest colony of albatross in the world.
 There, the land is littered with carcasses of birds that have ingested plastics and died.

-The cleanup was organized by the nonprofit Papahanaumokuakea Marine Debris Project, which partners with federal agencies including the National Oceanic and Atmospheric Administration and the U.S. Fish and Wildlife Service.
+The cleanup was organized by the nonprofit Papahanaumokuakea Marine Debris Project, which partners with the state of Hawaii and federal agencies, including the National Oceanic and Atmospheric Administration and the U.S. Fish and Wildlife Service.

 Kevin O’Brien, president of the new organization and a former NOAA employee, said the work is expensive but important.